rappdw/fs-crawler/docs/baseline.md

 - CLI enhancements `crawl-fs resume` and `crawl-fs checkpoint --status` surface resumable runs and checkpoint inspection straight from the command line (`fscrawler/crawler.py:124`).
 - Outbound HTTP pacing is centralized in `ThrottleConfig` with configurable concurrency, request-per-second caps, and exponential backoff (`fscrawler/controller/fsapi.py:24`, `fscrawler/controller/session.py:33`).
 Use CLI flags such as `--requests-per-second` and `--max-concurrent-person-requests` to tune crawl throughput without code changes.
 - Graceful control hooks allow operators to pause (`SIGUSR2` or a pause-file containing `pause`) and stop (`SIGINT`/`SIGTERM` or pause-file `stop`) crawls while checkpointing state before resuming or exiting (`fscrawler/crawler.py:31`).
+- Structured telemetry can be emitted to a JSONL stream via `--metrics-file`; per-batch and per-iteration events include queue depths and request counters for easy scraping into observability stacks (`fscrawler/controller/fsapi.py:274`, `fscrawler/crawler.py:142`).
 - Rate limiting is still hard-coded and global, with no adaptive feedback beyond fixed sleeps (`fsapi.py:186`).

 ## Offline Baseline Metrics